The problem with Christianity

 Because Jesus died, the Holy Spirit is now loosed in the world, comforting and empowering believers, and also opening the eyes of people who do not yet believe, enabling them to see what is true and to learn to hate sin and love righteousness.
 Learning to hate sin and love righteousness, this is repentance.
 This is the work of the Holy Spirit.
 This is the work of God.

 "No one can come to me unless the Father draws him," Jesus said in John 6:44.

-The problem with Christianity is that humanity is contaminated with crippling pride from the very beginning.
+The problem with Christianity is that humanity is contaminated with crippling pride from the very beginning when Adam claimed the right to gain the knowledge of evil.
 We are all prideful.
 We are all stained with this sin of wanting our own way, convinced that we ourselves know the best way.

 ~Isaiah 53:6 (ESV)